 The Beneficial Health Effects of White Peony Tea

 The highest grades of Bai Mu Dan usually have over 30% more polyphenols than most other teas, although Silver Needle white tea has even more polyphenols than Bai Mu Dan.
 The main composition of tea polyphenols are catechins and flavone, making White Peony tea rich in anti-oxidants, and has been reported to help prevent hardening of the arteries and remove toxins from the body.
 Here are some interesting scientific information articles on White Peony white tea and its health benefits:

 How White Peony Tea is Produced

 White Peony tea is usually picked early in the springtime, with one two-leafed bud being picked which is called “SanBai” which means the bud and the two leaves are covered with white hair.
 Pai Mu Tan is not produced by being fried, but instead by the process of withering, including withering 'out of the house' and withering 'in the house', and two drying processes.
-The effort it takes to create Bai Mu Dan is difficult and only the most experienced tea farmers and tea companies, such as TeaVivre, can produce the highest grades of White Peony white tea.
+The effort it takes to create Bai Mu Dan is difficult and only the most experienced tea farmers and tea companies can produce the highest grades of White Peony white tea.
 In order to recognize a high quality Pai Mu Tan, please read our article on Choosing A Top Quality White Peony Tea.

 The History of White Peony Tea